-I sat in my friend’s New Hampshire home, head in hands, certain I was going to spend too much money or die 18 meters under water before the summer started.
-There is so much information on the web about scuba diving that it’s difficult to know which way is up and which way will get in the water to check out coral.
+I sat in my friend’s New Hampshire home, head in hands, certain I was going to spend too much money or die 18 meters under water before the summer even started.
+There is so much information on the web about scuba diving, and it’s difficult to know which way is up and which way will you get in the water.

 open water course

 The first certification you can earn is The Open Water Certification.
 This will allow you to dive to 18 meters.
 There are three parts to this certification:

 - Course work, which you can do online.
 It’s fairly easy–five videos followed by sectional exams and then one overview exam of all sections.